All the best Black Friday deals you can shop at Amazon right now

 ____________________________________________________________________________

 If your home office lacks a scanner, now’s the time to pick one up.
-Four models from Brother are on sale, including one high-speed machine for those who are working with a lot of documents.
-Plus, there’s a marked down label maker for all your organization needs.
+This model from Brother is on sale and can handle all the documents you’re working with.

 ____________________________________________________________________________

-Samsung SSD cards (starting at $59.99; amazon.com)
+Samsung SSD Cards (starting at $59.99; amazon.com)

 Save on storage with these discounted Samsung SSD cards.
 There’s something for everyone’s storage needs, from 500GB for as low as $59.99, all the way up to 2TB for $279.99.